creoin/neulite/readme.md

 ## How to run

 An example has been included in `run.py`, and is explained briefly below.
+A walkthrough the code has also been included in the `notebook_task` jupyter notebook.
 From the root directory of the repsitory:

 ```